smcgdub/alliens911/README.md

 ### **2.5 UFO Footage**

 * This page has a gallery of uploaded UFO Footage for users to view.
-The video player i used for this was [VideoJS](https://videojs.com/) Users are also able to watch the video full screen an as a pop out video they can watch while the continue to scroll the page.
+The video player i used for this was [VideoJS](https://videojs.com/) Users are also able to watch the video in thumbnail size, full screen, and as a pop out video they can watch while continuing to scroll the page.

 ![Image of UFO Footage page](./assets/images/readme_images/ufo_footage_page.png)